bbrock23/odin-recipes/README.md

   <h1>Final Thoughts:<h1>
   <p>This was my first assignment and it came with lots of learning opertunity.
 I got to use the Terminal to open, make, and edit files and directories.
 Within html, I was able to make the boilerplate, paragraphs, list (ordered and unordered), add images, and link together web pages.
-I think I did a good job organizing my html code and as a result, made good beginner recipe pages.</p>
+I think I did a good job organizing my html code and as a result, made a good beginner recipe pages.</p>